Government incentives for plug-in electric vehicles: Finland

 For the period of 2018–2021, €6,000,000 annually will be allocated towards the purchase of electric cars and conversion of petrol cars to E85 and gas.
 An individual registering a new electric car in the period 1.1.2018–30.11.2021 is eligible for a grant of €2,000, if the purchase price of the car is €50,000 or less.

 The Prime Minister of Finland (2003–2010) Mr. Matti Vanhanen in 2010 mentioned that he wanted to see more electric cars on Finnish roads as soon as possible and with any cost to the governmental car related tax incomes.
+Incentives for public charging, particularly for high power and heavy duty vehicles were in force in 2024.

 In the end of 2017, there were 1,449 electric cars registered in Finland.
+Half (49.6%) of newly registered cars in 2024 were plug in, with 29.5% fully electric and 20.1% plug in hybrids.
+44% of purchase for corporate fleets were for EVs.
+In 2024, the representation of EVs passed 10% of the overall cars in Finland, which is approximately 291,000 EVs both electric and plug in hybrid.

 France

 Since 2008 France has a bonus–malus system offering a financial incentive, or bonus, for the purchase of cars with low carbon emissions, and a fee, or malus, for the purchase of high-emission vehicles.
 The bonus applies to private and company vehicles purchased on or after 5 December 2007 and are deduced from the purchase price of the vehicle.
 The malus penalty applies to all vehicles registered after 1 January 2008, and is added at the time of registration.
 Since 2009, every family with more than two children receives a deduction from the malus of 20 g of per km per child.